willematack/MarketMaker-RL-Captone/readme.md

 ## Issues
 * get Q-Learning agent working in simple terms
 * simulation assumes all market makers can buy/sell as much as the market demands
+* test settle() method for agents and Qagent.
+I think it might be allowing multiplt buy/sell winners at the same time.
+I also think it was preventing the same agent from being a buyer and seller before

 ## Tasks (not started)
 * create GUI